simonmichael/hledger/hledger/doc/options.m4.md

 General options are always available and can appear anywhere in the command line:

 `-h`
-: show general usage or (after command) command usage
+: show general usage (or if after COMMAND, the command's usage)

 `--help`
-: show detailed help (man page)
+: show detailed help (or if after COMMAND, the command's help)

 `--version`
 : show version information